 Inspect the contents of the carton.
 Please notify the carrier immediately if there are any signs of damage to the controller or its parts.
 Contact your distributor if any of the parts are missing.
-The carton should contain a WPH300 controller and instruction manual.
+The carton should contain: a WPH series controller and instruction manual.
 Any options or accessories will be incorporated as ordered.